-(d) The wiring harness from the alternator.
-Refer to Alternator Testing in this Group.
+(d) The wiring harness from the generator.
+Refer to Generator Testing in this Group.

 Check each component until excessive IOD is found.

 Each time the test light or milliamp meter is disconnected and connected, all electronic timer functions will be activated.
 Tests must be repeated from the beginning.